 - improved public areas and accessibility, with more places to sit and study

-- an enhanced offering for business users, building on the success of the Library's Business & IP Centre
+- an enhanced offering for business users, building on the success of our Business & IP Centre

 - a new northern entrance close to the Francis Crick Institute and the main St Pancras Station concourse